 Secretary Raul L. Lambino was appointed member of the Cabinet by President Rodrigo Roa Duterte on July 5, 2017, and is the present Administrator and Chief Executive Officer of Cagayan Economic Zone Authority.

 Before his appointment, Lambino was reviewer and lecturer in Remedial Law and Political Law for more than twenty (20) years and managing director of Lambino Law Firm, which handles corporate and litigation cases.
 He was the lone voice in the press and on television and radio of former President Gloria Macapagal-Arroyo during her long, difficult detention on trumped-up charges filed by the previous administration of President Benigno Simeon “Noynoy” Aquino III against her.

 As Mrs. Arroyo’s legal spokesman from 2010 to 2016, Lambino handled the job with aplomb and political savvy.
-It was a remarkable quality that the Filipino public first noticed in him some years earlier, when he was appointed by then President Arroyo as member of the 2005 Constitutional Consultative Commission; in 2006 when he led with distinction as strategist and campaign spokesman of the “Sigaw ng Bayan” group that called for people’s initiative to reform the 1987 Philippine Constitution; and in 2007 when he ably defended former House Speaker Jose de Venecia, Jr. in the Ombudsman and in the House Ethics Committee.
+It was a remarkable quality that the Filipino public first noticed in him some years earlier, when he was appointed by then President Arroyo as member of the 2005 Constitutional Consultative Commission, and in 2006 when he led with distinction as strategist and campaign spokesman of the “Sigaw ng Bayan” group that called for people’s initiative to reform the 1987 Philippine Constitution.

 Since 2016, he has been Lead Convener of the PDU30 Constitutional Reformers (CORE) to Federalism.
 From 2006 to 2008, he was vice president for Constitutional Reforms of the Philippine Constitution Association (Philconsa).